-The Environmental Studies Certificate Program provides students pursuing a Master's degree from all disciplines with the opportunity to gain an additional interdisciplinary qualification in environmental studies.
-The international, interdisciplinary format, as well as the workshops and lectures held by environmental researchers from all over the globe make this program the only one of its kind in Germany.
+The Environmental Studies Certificate Program provides students pursuing a Master's degree from any disciplines with the opportunity to gain an additional interdisciplinary qualification in environmental studies.
+The international, interdisciplinary format, as well as the workshops and lectures held by environmental researchers from all over the globe, make this program the only one of its kind in Germany.

-The qualification, consisting of 33 ECTS-credits over the course of four semesters, is studied alongside the main degree subject.
-It allows students to look beyond the confines of their discipline during their degree course itself and gives them a broader disciplinary base that is appreciated by employers both inside and outside of academia.
-The courses are offered in English and German.
+The qualification, consisting of 33 ECTS-credits over the course of four semesters, is completed alongside the main degree subject.
+It allows students to look beyond the confines of their disciplines and gives them a broader disciplinary base that is appreciated by employers both inside and outside of academia.
+The courses are offered in both English and German.

 Please also have a look at the LMU´s LSF for a preliminary list of courses.

 For those interested in the variety of courses offered in the past, kindly look at our PDF Archive.